-Schools in Indonesia quake city begin counting how many children will be back
+Children return to schools in Indonesia quake city to clean up, find friends

 “I’m still waiting for the Ministry of Education to give us instructions on when to begin classes.
 For now, I don’t think we’re ready.
 Many children are traumatized and frightened.”

-One boy chatting in the school compound with a few friends said he was disappointed that so few of his class mates had shown up.
+One boy chatting in the school compound with friends said he was disappointed that so few of his class mates had shown up.

-“I want school to start as soon as possible so I can find out how my friends are doing,” said Muhamad Islam Bintang Lima, dressed in the school uniform of white shirt and navy blue trousers.

 “I haven’t heard from so many of them.
-I want to think positively; I hope they are OK.”
+I want to think positively; I hope they are OK,” said Muhamad Islam Bintang Lima, dressed in the school uniform of white shirt and navy blue trousers.

 Most of the dead from the quake and tsunami were in Palu, the region’s main urban center.
 Figures for more remote areas are trickling in but they seem to have suffered fewer deaths than the city.